actimeo/simmage-backend/README.md

 For a normal usage, the database should not be accessed directly with SQL requests, but PL/PgSQL procedures should be used.

+The PgProcedures (https://github.com/actimeo/pgproc) PHP module can be used to access PL/PgSQL procedures from PHP.

 ## Install

 - get sources from github: